turingschool/mod-0-project-be/section2/README.md

 ## Vocabulary

 Look back at that special spot in your notebook for vocabulary.
 Hopefully you updated it with definitions, diagrams, and code samples as you went through this section.
 If not, do so now.
-This will be part of this sections deliverables.
+This will be part of this section's deliverables.

 ## Reflections